-- A composition of a set of argumentative units, where one takes the role of a conclusion and every other the role of a premise - Conclusion.
+- A composition of argumentative units, where one takes the role of a conclusion and every other the role of a premise - Conclusion.
 A claim that conveys a stance on a controversial issue, implicitly or explicitly - Premise.
 A reason given to support (or object to) the truth of the claim